muratk5n/thirdwave/en/README.md

 ---

-The further Rome is in your past, the better you are.
+The further Rome is in your past, the better off you are.

 "The areas controlled by the Ottomans for between three to four centuries do have lower incomes, lower educational attainments, lower levels of trust in institutions etc. than the areas that were part of the Habsburg Empire"

 [Link](https://branko2f7.substack.com/p/why-were-the-balkans-underdeveloped?r=16uxt&utm_campaign=post&utm_medium=web)